Scalable In-Context Q-Learning: Introduction

 To tackle these challenges, we draw upon two basic properties inherent in full RL.
-First, classical RL algorithms learn a value function to backpropagate expected returns using dynamic programming updates, showing high stitching capacity, i.e., the ability to combine parts of suboptimal trajectories for finding globally optimal behaviors~\citep{sutton1998reinforcement}.
+First, classical RL algorithms learn a value function to backpropagate expected returns using dynamic programming updates, \footnote{In this paper, we use dynamic programming to indicate the fundamental characteristic of any RL algorithm relying on the Bellman-backup operation.
+It updates state (or state-action) values based on value estimates of successor states (or state-action pairs), i.e., bootstrapping~\citep{sutton1998reinforcement}.
+We use dynamic programming and Q-learning interchangeably to refer to this fundamental property of RL.} showing appealing stitching property, i.e., the ability to combine parts of suboptimal trajectories for finding globally optimal behaviors~\citep{sutton1998reinforcement}.
 Naturally, the stitching property offers a compelling avenue for unleashing the potential of ICRL architectures, attaining substantial improvement over suboptimal data.
-Second, RL agents learn through active interactions with the outer world (environment) based on the Markov decision process (MDP) formulation.
-The world model (environment dynamics)~\citep{hafner2025mastering} completely characterizes the underlying task, and is intrinsically invariant to behavior policies or collected datasets~\citep{wang2024meta}.
+Second, as RL agents learn through active interactions with the outer environment, the decision task is fully characterized by the environment dynamics, i.e., the state transition and reward functions $p(s',a|s,a)$.
+The world model~\citep{hafner2025mastering} can learn an internal representation of the environment dynamics, and is intrinsically invariant to behavior policies or collected datasets~\citep{wang2024meta}.
 Hence, leveraging the world model holds promise for designing a lightweight prompt structure capable of precisely encoding task-relevant information.